 Hard Money Loans in Clearwater Florida & Tampa Bay Area

-A Hard money loan, sometimes called a private money loan is money lent from a private investor, not a bank.
+A Hard money loan, sometimes called a "private money loan" are funds lent from a private investor, not a bank.
 This type of loan is for:

 - Investment Properties